 Where do you plan to live?
 Do you want to experience the fast-paced rhythm of the city?
 Or do you want to enjoy the peace and quiet of living outside the borders of Metro Manila?
 Fortunately, your preferred location will easily allow you to narrow down your choices.
 A significant majority of high-rise condominium towers are built in urban sprawls because of the limited space in the city.
 Meanwhile, development of subdivisions outside Metro Manila is still going on, especially in adjacent towns and cities.
 Choosing where you live will greatly influence what type of residence you might want to buy.

 While more recently developed real estate communities have already been master planned—whether a subdivision of house and lots or a group of condominiums—some properties have advantages and disadvantages when it comes to strategic locations.
-Consider the proximity of the home in certain markets, schools, working areas, malls, and other possible area.
-In this aspect, a lot of condominiums have been built highly in urbanize areas.
-If you are gunning for total urban convenience, then condominiums is probably your best bet, but still try to look for homes offering the same type of convenience.
+Consider the proximity of the home in certain markets, schools, working areas, malls, and other possible areas.
+In this aspect, a lot of condominiums have been built high in urbanized areas.
+If you are gunning for total urban convenience, then condominiums are probably your best bet, but still, try to look for homes offering the same type of convenience.

 Privacy and Security

 Privacy is important especially if you’re going to live in your own home.
 After all, what’s the point of buying your own home, right?
 When you consider privacy and security as a big deal when weighing between condominium and house and lot, keep in mind that both types of homes have different privacy advantages.
 Condominiums, though they excel in security, may veer you away if you feel like living wall-to-wall is a bit of a privacy issue.
 Meanwhile, house-and-lot subdivisions may not have enough security personnel to keep your community guarded, rest assured that you won’t have problems.
 There may be advantages and disadvantages of both types, but carefully considering which one you value most will give you a clear choice.